-Shopify is a hosted ecommerce platform.
-An ecommerce platform allows you to set up and run an online store on your own domain while they take care of the technical parts & customer support (here’s my Shopify review).
+Shopify is a hosted eCommerce platform.
+A Shopify store allows you to set up and run an online store on your own domain on the open Web while they take care of the technical parts & customer support (here’s my Shopify review).

-In other words, Etsy is a marketplace where you can have an account.
-Shopify is software that sets up a storefront for you.
+In other words, Etsy is a marketplace where you can have an account with Etsy listings.
+Shopify is software that sets up an eCommerce store for you.

-If they had physical world equivalents, Etsy would be a local farmer’s market where you could set up a stall.
+If they had physical world equivalents, an Etsy store would be a booth at a local farmer’s market (ie, the Etsy marketplace).

 Shopify would be a shopping center owner letting you build out your own store at your own address while handling the utilities, etc.

 Domain & Setup